jbtuku/student-webdev-labs/reflection.md

 1. Were you able to complete the exercises on your own or did you use the videos or the solutions for help?

-Yes I completed by my own.
+Yes I completed by my own but i checked all the videos so that I can clear my confusion.

 2. How helpful did you find the exercises in this section?
 Was there one exercise that was particularly helpful?